fullsack73/portfolio-project/.docs/DESIGN.md

 The UI is broken down into reusable components, each with a specific responsibility.

 -   **`App.jsx`**: The main application component.
 It acts as the central controller, managing the overall application state, such as the currently active view (`activeView`), and orchestrating data fetching.
+Features unified update logic where any parameter change (ticker, date range, or future prediction days) triggers a complete data refresh with all current state values.
 -   **View Components (`Hedge.jsx`, `Optimizer.jsx`, etc.):** Each major feature of the application has a corresponding top-level component that encapsulates its UI and logic. `App.jsx` conditionally renders one of these components based on the `activeView` state.
 -   **UI Components (`TickerInput.jsx`, `DateInput.jsx`, `Selector.jsx`):** These are smaller, reusable components used across different views for common UI elements like forms, buttons, and navigation.
 -   **Chart Components (`StockChart.jsx`, `PortfolioGraph.jsx`):** Specialized components that use the `react-plotly.js` library to render interactive data visualizations.